LISBON CLUBS

 pop to trance, but also largely African beats due to its strong Angolan presence.
 Large sofas and

-comfortable armchairs allow you to relax and sip a drink before you step into the dance floor.
+comfortable armchairs allow you to relax and sip a drink before you step onto the dance floor.

 It's open on Friday and Saturday nights and also on Tuesdays for the still-popular Ladies' Night.